justincoon/ooverlap/feedback.md

 I think it's early to give y'all suggestions on implementing some of your ideas, though I think you should take a look at the Socket.io (http://socket.io) library if you decide to implement chat functionality.
 It has sample code of how to build a basic chat app (I believe in 6 lines of code?) which you may find useful!

 All in all, awesome job!
 I look forward to seeing how your project evolves!

-P.S.
-You should rename your Project 1 file as "profile.md"!